Abarim Publications' online Biblical Hebrew Dictionary

 The Hebrew root בוז (buz) means to despise or hold as insignificant, and its twenty-four instances appear most often in the wisdom literature ("Fools buz wisdom and instruction" - Proverbs 1:7).
-This root-verb yields two derivatives:
+This verb yields two derivatives:

 - The masculine noun בוז (buz), meaning contempt.
 The meaning of this noun is illustrated by Proverbs 18:3 and Psalm 31:18, but possibly the most remarkable usage is God pouring out buz upon nobles (Psalm 107:40).

 - The feminine equivalent בוזה (buza), also meaning contempt (Nehemiah 3:26 only).

 The verb בזה (baza) means to despise or disdain, and it's the opposite of כבד (kabed), literally meaning to make heavy: to honor.
 Our verb בזה (baza) therefore seems to literally mean to make light of, to undervalue, to dishonor (Genesis 25:34, Numbers 15:31, 2 Chronicles 36:16).